AEGIS

 Your AI team sweeps every data source and flags what stands out

-Think of this as your AI team running their morning sweep.
-They check every open deal in your CRM, scan your recent emails, look at your task backlog and calendar, and cross-reference your accumulated business knowledge.
-Then they produce a structured briefing: what opportunities are stalling, which client went quiet, what follow-up nobody has done, what risks are emerging.
-You didn't have to ask — they just did it.
+Think of this as your AI team running a morning sweep.
+They check the places work usually slips: CRM, email, tasks, calendar, and your knowledge graph.
+Then they produce a structured briefing: what is stalling, what went quiet, what follow-up is missing, and what risk is emerging.
+You did not have to ask.

 Under the hood